Disregard the production controversies behind The Exorcist III. This movie still shines as an example of superior horror

-Might I add too that though I prefer the quieter direction, the enforced ending is probably the better way to conclude The Exorcist III.
-Blatty’s original novel, Legion, was a thoughtful dissertation on the nature of evil.
-One that ended with a disquieting anti-climax.
-While I’m sure the talents of cinema could still weave a great ending using this, I think most audiences then and now would prefer something a little more visual.
-I mean, do you seriously want to watch a horror movie in which the monster goes sayonara peacefully by itself?
-In that sense, Blatty’s original tale is perhaps rather ill-suited for the big screen.
-The conflict might have been unavoidable.
+Might I add too that though I prefer the quieter direction, the enforced ending is probably the better way to end The Exorcist III.
+Blatty’s original novel, Legion, was a thoughtful dissertation on the nature of evil, one that ended with a disquieting anti-climax.
+While I’m sure the talents of cinema could still weave a great ending using that, I believe most audiences then and now would still prefer something a little more visual and conclusive.
+It’s like, do you seriously want to watch a horror movie in which the monster peacefully goes adios by itself?
+In that sense, Blatty’s original tale is perhaps rather ill-suited for the big screen to begin with.
+His conflict with his producers was sadly inevitable.